jd-fillmore/infused/posts/our-8-step-web-design-process-for-2019.md

 A clearly defined web design sitemap and wire-frame will clearly demonstrate to both yourself and the client how the website will flow.
 It explains the relationship between all elements within the website, and how your client's users will navigate throughout it.

-Think of a web design sitemap as a blueprint for your website, and the <a href="https://en.wikipedia.org/wiki/Website_wireframe" target="_blank" rel="noopener noreferrer">web design wire-frame</a> to be a guide of how your web design will actually look.
+Think of a web design sitemap as a blueprint for your website, and the <a href="https://en.wikipedia.org/wiki/Website_wireframe" target="_blank" rel="noreferrer" rel="noopener noreferrer">web design wire-frame</a> to be a guide of how your web design will actually look.
 The wire-frame won't contain any finalized design elements, it will simply act as a guide for how your web design will ultimately look.

 A few tools to consider for wire-framing a website: